 After you break away from the Silvestri Craters it’s time to move up high.

 The only way to get up to 2500 meters (and not climbing up) is to go with cable car.
 It’s very easy to find the cable car station because everyone goes to that direction 🙂 The ticket office is in the station, you can buy the tickets here.
-A return ticket costs 30 Euros per person (in 2018).
+A return ticket costs 30 Euros per person.

 Note: The first cable car leaves the station at 9 o’clock and they operate until 16 o’clock.
 It’s important to carefully check the weather forecast on the day you want to do this trip because if the weather is windy it’s not safe so the cable car does not operate!

-It has very small cabins with 6 seats inside.
-The journey up to 2500 meters takes only a few minutes.
+It has very small cabins with 6 seats inside and the journey up to 2500 meters takes only a few minutes.
 A little shaky but incredibly exciting!

 The upper cable car station is in a simple restaurant.
 If the weather is cold it’s great that you can have a hot tea of coffee and a warm sandwich here.
 And if you booked any trips up to the main crater you will reach the 4×4 buses from here.